dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/accessibility.md

 Activation describes an operation performed on a selected actor, typically an on-tap or on-click event.

 Activating an actor in accessibility mode will call a virtual function, as well as signal, for that actor.
-Depending on the platform this can br triggered in different ways.
+Depending on the platform this can be triggered in different ways.
 When activated, the built in actor types (like PushButton) will do the equivalent of a tap.

 Custom-built actor types will need to implement activation in order to perform a specific behaviour.
 See the [Custom Controls](#accessibilitycustomcontrol) section.